Calorie-App/Calorie-App/README_Milestone2.md

 - [X] Updated 📄 `project_spec.md`, which contains:
     - [X] App Overview (Milestone 1)
     - [X] App Spec (Milestone 1)
-    - [] Checked off 2+ completed features
+    - [X] Checked off 2+ completed features
+      - [X] API calls to fetch data from Nutrition API
+      - [X] User is able to enter the food through an EditText View.
+Which CalorieCalc takes user's input to make an API call to get information about the food entered by the user
+      - [X] Search Button fetches food info requested by user
+      - [X] Implemented functionality so user must enter value in both EditText in order to proceed.
+      - [X] Toast is displayed to user stating to "Please enter values in both fields" if user did not enter values in both fields.
+      - [X] Created a Food Class to construct Food Objects from JSONArray
     - [X] 2+ Videos/GIFs of build progress
+      - UI Building Process (attached below)
+      - Food Class Building Process (attached below)

 - [ ] Our 🎥 Demo Video
     - [ ] We have also added the Demo Video Link to the Group Info Form on the course portal.

 The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve your submission!
+- [] List anything else that you added to improve your submission!

 ## 🎥 Demo Video